pointfreeco/swift-dependencies/Sources/Dependencies/Documentation.docc/Articles/Testing.md

 @Suite(.dependencies) struct BaseSuite {}
 ```

-This type does not need to have anything in its body, and the `.dependencies` trait is responsibly
+This type does not need to have anything in its body, and the `.dependencies` trait is responsible
 for giving each test in the suite its own scratchpad of dependencies.

 Then nest all of your `@Suite`s and `@Test`s in this type: